Sushinn/osx-gcode-octoprint-autosync/README.md

 # OSX g-code Octoprint autosync
-This scripts auto syncs a gcode folder from my mac to my raspberry pi running octopi through ssh.
+This scripts auto syncs a gcode folder from my mac to the uploads folder on my raspberry pi running octoprint through ssh.
 I think it may work with linux too.

 You'll need fswatch ( https://github.com/emcrisostomo/fswatch ) to listen for changes in the origin folder (on mac just run " brew install fswatch ").